Global impact and pandemic response recognised at University awards

 Nic Cheeseman is Professor of Democracy and International Development at the University of Birmingham.

-Staff profile for Professor Alan McNally, Professor in Microbial Genomics, Head of the School of Infection, Inflammation and Immunology, College of Medicine and Health, the University of Birmingham
+Staff profile for Professor Alan McNally, Professor in Microbial Genomics, Head of the School of Infection, Inflammation and Immunology, College of Medicine and Health, University of Birmingham

 Biographical and contact information for Professor Jagbir Jhutti-Johal in the Department of Theology and Religion at the University of Birmingham.